tenatek/aniame/README.md

 `ValidationResult`s have two properties:

 * `success`, a boolean indicating whether the data is valid.
 * `errorPaths` if `success` is `false`, an array of the paths within the validated object where the validation failed.
+Each path is represented as an array.

 For example: